risingwavelabs/risingwave-docs/versioned_docs/version-0.18.0/manage/view-adjust-system-parameters.md

 ## How to adjust system parameters?

 You can use the `ALTER SYSTEM SET` statement to revise the setting of a system parameter.
-Note that currently only `checkpoint_interval` and `telemetry_enabled` can be set.
+Note that currently only `checkpoint_frequency` and `telemetry_enabled` can be set.

 :::note